 Making the pancake sauce

 • For the sauce, mix all the ingredients - with the exception of the butter - in a bowl.
-At the same time warm the plates on which the crêpes are going to be served.
+At the same time, warm the plates on which you'll serve the crêpes.

-• Now melt the butter in the frying pan, pour in the sauce and allow it to heat very gently.
+• Melt the butter in the frying pan, pour in the sauce, and allow it to heat very gently.

 • Slide this onto the very edge of the pan, tilt the pan slightly so the sauce runs back into the center, then add the next crêpe.
 Continue like this until they’re all reheated, folded and well soaked with the sauce.

-Et voilà A plate of delicious pancakes for you and your family to enjoy this spring (or at any time of year!).
+Et voilà!
+A plate of delicious pancakes for you and your family to enjoy at any time of year!

 Crepe Suzette recipe